Fantasy-Shaw/H-STFormer/README.md

 Or use mine, [download here](https://pan.baidu.com/s/1XkZb3cJFdi__XKczbdSr8g?pwd=0221).

+If you split the incremental datasets by yourself, you should delete all the `PeMS0x[ST/T][60/80]Stage[1/2].npy` under the root dir, and let the program re-calculate them.
+That's because the reserved part of the road network has changed.

 ## Quick Start

 Use miniconda environment config file for [Ubuntu](env-py310-cuda117-ubuntu.yaml) or [Windows](env-py310-cuda118-windows.yaml) to create conda venv.